 - A/V equipment, if it’s safe from inclement weather.

-- Simple decor (string twinkle lights or a single flower in 7-inch-tall vase on each table).
+- Simple decor (string twinkle lights or a single flower in a 7-inch-tall vase on each table).

 - Easy access to exits, bathrooms, and the bar – if applicable.